performant-software/Neatline/docs/final/searching-records.md

 ## Search for Tags

 If you've added tags to your records (for more information about Neatline's tagging system, see the "Working with Tags" guide), there's a special search syntax you can use to search for records that have a given tag.
-For example, if you want to find all records that are tagged with `tag1` and `tag2`, search for:
+For example, if you want to find all records that are tagged with `tag1`, enter:

+`tags: tag1`

+To search for records with multiple tags, just enter a comma-delimited list:

-`tags: tag1, tag2`
+`tags: tag1, tag2, tag3, ...`

 ## Search by Location